bifrost-io/mono/grants.md

 - On-chain game via LSTs - Create a simple fully onchain game PvP like “Rock, Paper, Scissors”  allowing players to wager vTokens staking rewards and play against each other.

-## Evaluation of proposals

-Bounties will be evaluated for:

-- Demand or use case
-- Technical feasibility and capability of the team, team track record
-- Project timelines and execution schedule
-- Competitiveness to similar bounty applications
-- Innovation and uniqueness
-- Vision (why build it?
-Is the project in line with the network’s overall goals?)
-- Product license - who and how can make use of products originating from the bounty (for example, code produced by a bounty is open source?
-What license?)

 ## Bounty Lifecycle

 - Go to the Issue section for this GItHub repo: https://github.com/zxstim/mono/issues